Domain name disputes FAQs

 You may want to consider registering several domain names.
 For example:

-• You might want to register a different domain for each of your brands.
+• You might want to register a different web address for each of your brands.

 • You may want to register domains with several different extensions.
 For example, ourcompany.com and ourcompany.co.uk.
 This makes it easier for customers to find your website, and helps stop anyone else registering domain names similar to yours.